Skip to main content

 For students on courses leading to undergraduate credits or qualifications.

-What does it ask about?
+What does the NSS ask students about?

 The survey has a number of core questions, relating to the following aspects of the student learning experience: